What is Remarketing?

 Most marketers, however, loop the two methodologies of remarketing and retargeting and simply refer to them as remarketing campaigns.
 The primary reason they do this is because this is how Google defines remarketing:

 “Remarketing lets you show ads to people who’ve visited your website or used your mobile app.
 For example, when people leave your website without buying anything, remarketing helps you reconnect with them by showing relevant ads across their different devices.”

 The search engine giant groups retargeting display ads and email remarketing under a single terminology, i.e., “remarketing,” which is why most marketers also do the same thing.

 Remarketing campaigns have the power to improve brand recognition among potential visitors, recall them back to your landing page, and convince them to perform the desired action.

-Using targeted ads or emails, remarketing campaigns offer marketers the unique opportunity to reach out to visitors who have left their webpages without buying.
+Remarketing campaigns offer marketers the unique opportunity to reach out with emails or ads to past visitors who have left their web pages without buying.

-These remarketing messages can increase the likelihood that your visitors return to your landing page and perform an action.
-This form of marketing helps you drive sales activity on your webpages, promote awareness for your brand among engaged audiences, and ultimately increase your ROI.
+These remarketing messages can increase the likelihood of your visitors returning to your landing page and performing a desired action.
+This form of marketing efforts helps you drive sales activity on your web pages, promote awareness for your brand among engaged audiences, and ultimately increase your ROAS.

 Remarketing campaigns can be categorized into five main types:

 This marketing tactic involves targeting users who have typed specific keywords into search engines.
 For example, maybe a user searches for “workout clothes” but doesn’t specify a brand.
 Brands like Lululemon, Athleta, and Fabletics might want to target those searchers by serving them display ads on search engine results pages (SERPs) – essentially, on other websites or social media channels like Facebook.